island-is/island.is/apps/web/README.md

 Currently, in this project, only the `Custom Page` content type utilizes the `Translation Namespace` content type for translations

-### Further Documentation

-[Subpages](./docs/subpages.md) - Information on Layouts and Components used when creating subpages for the web.

 ## E2E Testing

 ### Quick Start